HumairAK/aiops_scenarios/README.md

 ## AIOPS Katacoda scenarios
-This repo is the central source of Katacoda scenarios for AIOPS projects.
+This repo contains a collection of Katacoda scenarios for AIOPS projects.